GLOBAL MARKETS-World stocks head for record high on recovery, vaccine hopes | Business

 GLOBAL MARKETS-World stocks head for record high on recovery, vaccine hopes

+U.S. stock futures pointed to a stronger open on Wall Street, up 1.2%, extending gains after pharma company Moderna said its prospective vaccine was 94.5% effective in preventing the illness which has ravaged economies across the globe.
+That news helped the MSCI World Index of global shares to extend gains, rising by 0.6% to just shy of a record high hit briefly this month, building on strong overnight gains in Asia's leading markets and a stronger open for most European bourses.

-MSCI's broadest index of Asia-Pacific shares outside Japan hit its highest level since launching in 1987 as Japan pulled out of recession, China posted better-than-expected industrial output data and the region signed the largest ever trade deal.
-Taking their lead, European indices also rose with Britain's FTSE 100 and the pan-Europe STOXX Europe 600 both up around 0.7%.
+MSCI's broadest index of Asia-Pacific shares outside Japan had hit its highest level since launching in 1987 as Japan pulled out of recession, China posted better-than-expected industrial output data and the region signed the largest ever trade deal.
+Taking their lead, European indices also set daily highs after the Moderna news, with Britain's FTSE 100 up 1.7% and the pan-Europe STOXX Europe 600 up 1.4%.

 "The markets get the new trading week off to a solid start, which is encouraging given all the excitement generated in the last seven days by news of vaccine breakthroughs," said AJ Bell investment director Russ Mould.
 "Solid and steady gains are arguably just what investors need after a very volatile period."

-The British pound gave up early gains to edge lower against the dollar, changing hands at 1.3176 per dollar, and against the common currency as well, and last stood at 89.90 pence per euro.
-While the departure of hardline adviser Dominic Cummings from Downing Street is seen as a positive, perhaps allowing more British concessions, the UK's chief Brexit negotiator David Frost said on Twitter that talks "may not succeed".
+The British pound gave up early gains to edge lower against the dollar, changing hands at 1.3180 per dollar, and against the euro as well.
+The pound last stood at 89.78 pence per euro.
+While the departure of hardline adviser Dominic Cummings from Downing Street is seen as a positive, perhaps allowing more British concessions, Britain's chief Brexit negotiator David Frost said on Twitter that talks "may not succeed".

-A slew of U.S. Federal Reserve speakers are also up this week, beginning with Vice Chair Richard Clarida at 1900 GMT.
-U.S. bonds, which had sold off strongly on vaccine news last week, were again slightly lower, with the yield on benchmark U.S. 10-year debt at 0.8799%.

 - READ MORE ON: